 Seed Round - A seed round is typically the first or second round of equity financing a company raises.
 Seed rounds are most often funded by venture capitalists who work in companies called VCs.

-Slack Network - All iFundWomen project creators have exclusive access to our Slack network.
-Slack is a communication tool that iFundWomen uses to communicate with creators.
+Slack Network - Slack is a communication tool that iFundWomen uses to communicate with entrepreneurs..
 The iFundWomen Slack Network is a tremendous resource for our entrepreneurs where they collaborate, ask questions, and share their fundraising successes.

 Venture Capital - Venture capital is financing that investors provide to startup companies, in exchange for equity, that are believed to have long-term growth potential.